Coffee Prices – Historical Graph

 4. Global Supply Chains Disruptions

-The global pandemic in 2019 changed the course of cross-border shipping and caused major problems for farmers, producers, and shipping companies.
+The global pandemic changed the course of cross-border shipping and caused major problems for farmers, producers, and shipping companies.

 Which variables impact the price of coffee?